IanFinlayson/exploring-cs/chapter02.md

 ------------------------------------------------------------------------

 To install Python along with Thonny on a Mac OSX computer, go to the [Thonny website](https://thonny.org/).
-Then click the Mac link in the download box at the upper right.
-That should download a .pkg file that includes the Thonny IDE as well as the Python interpreter.
+Hover over the the Mac link in the download box at the upper right.
+Click the link to the .pkg file and download it to your computer.

 When the download has finished, you should see the Thonny icon in a window.
 Drag this icon into your applications folder to copy it to your